-Throughout this paper, summation signs should be understood to represent integrals whenever the summed variables are continuous.
+11Throughout this paper, summation signs should be understood to represent integrals whenever the summed variables are continuous.

-FIGURE 3.
-A Markovian model illustrating the derivation of the causal effect of X on Y, as shown in equation (20).
+Figure 3: A Markovian model illustrating the derivation of the causal effect of X on Y, as shown in equation (20).
 Error terms are not shown explicitly.

-where each marginal or conditional probability on the right-hand side is directly estimable from the data.
+which the error variables are kept implicit.
+Instead of writing down the corresponding five nonparametric equations, we can write the joint distribution directly as where each marginal or conditional probability on the right-hand side is directly estimable from the data.
 Now suppose we intervene and set variable X to x_0 .
 The postintervention distribution can readily be written (using the truncated factorization formula (17)) as and the causal effect of X on Y can be obtained immediately by marginalizing over the Z variables, giving